c04ch1337/curl_hunter/README.md

-# curl-hunt
+# curl_hunter

-`curl-hunt` is a lightweight, bash-based tool designed to perform basic HTTP threat hunting, reconnaissance, and troubleshooting using `curl`.
+`curl_hunter` is a lightweight, bash-based tool designed to perform basic HTTP threat hunting, reconnaissance, and troubleshooting using `curl`.
 It works for both individual IP addresses and CIDR ranges.

 ## 🔍 Features